chankrrn/WRO-FE-YBR/README.md

 YBR-SUNFLOWER is the result of an iterative engineering process that connects mechanical design, electrical architecture, sensing and autonomous software.

+The project evolved from an initial V1 concept based on ultrasonic and light sensing, through a V2 LiDAR prototype, into a completely rebuilt Version 3 competition robot.
+Version 3 retained the core V2 sensing architecture but added the final 16:28 drivetrain, improved motor performance, reorganized electrical packaging, several green reprinted mechanical parts, and the XL4015 motor/control power branch.

-The project evolved from an initial prototype using a simpler drivetrain and sensing concept into a localization-based autonomous vehicle using:
+The final localization-based autonomous vehicle uses:

 - a torque-focused drivetrain,
 - Ackermann-style steering,